Which place is cheaper, San Diego or Palm Springs?

 When comparing the travel costs between Palm Springs and San Diego, we can see that Palm Springs is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-San Diego is bigger, and its population is about 28.6 times larger than the population of Palm Springs.
-When comparing the population of Palm Springs vs. San Diego, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+San Diego has a larger population, and is about 30 times larger than the population of Palm Springs.
+When comparing the sizes of Palm Springs and San Diego, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Palm Springs as well as San Diego.
+Many visitors come to Palm Springs in the summer for the hiking and the family-friendly experiences.
 Additionally, most visitors come to San Diego for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences during these months.

 In the summer, Palm Springs is around the same temperature as San Diego.
 Typically, the summer temperatures in Palm Springs in July average around 73°F (23°C), and San Diego averages at about 71°F (22°C).